Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Executive Summary

 Specialty pharmaceuticals – high-cost, complex medications for chronic, rare, or life-threatening diseases – are increasingly dispensed through mail-order channels rather than local retail pharmacies.
 These “mail-order only” specialty drugs often require special handling (e.g. refrigeration, patient training, or risk management programs) and are distributed exclusively through a narrow network of accredited specialty pharmacies.
 This report reviews the evolution of specialty pharmaceuticals and mail-order distribution, identifies the most prominent specialty medications limited to mail-order channels, analyzes the policy and market forces driving this system, and discusses implications for stakeholders.
 We examine industry data and studies showing the dominance of mail-order/specialty pharmacies in specialty drug distribution ([1]) ([2]), regulatory trends (such as laws restricting mandatory mail-only dispensing), patient- and provider-facing consequences, and likely future developments (e.g. more doctor-administered biologics, gene therapies, and home-infusion services).
-Overall, specialty drugs now account for roughly one-third of U.S. prescription spending ([3]), and a substantial share of these are subject to exclusive or limited distribution networks.
-For example, one analysis found that 28% of specialty products are handled by a single pharmacy ([1]).
+Overall, specialty drugs now account for over half of U.S. prescription spending—up from roughly one-third a decade ago ([3]), and a substantial share of these are subject to exclusive or limited distribution networks.
+For example, Drug Channels Institute's 2025 analysis of 382 specialty drugs found that 34% of specialty products are handled by a single pharmacy ([4]).
 Using specific examples (e.g. hepatitis C cures, oncology and MS therapies, rare disease drugs), we highlight how mail-order specialty pharmacy has become the default channel for many of the nation’s costliest medications.
 Key findings include:

-• Restricted Distribution Is Common: Manufacturers of many new specialty drugs (from oncology, multiple sclerosis, rheumatoid arthritis, hepatitis C, and orphan diseases) impose limited or exclusive specialty pharmacy networks, effectively forcing patients to obtain the drug via mail-order specialty pharmacies ([4]) ([2]).
-For instance, the monoclonal antibody Synagis (palivizumab) for RSV prevention is “only available through a limited distribution specialty pharmacy network” ([5]), and Celgene’s blockbuster lenalidomide (Revlimid) is similarly dispensed only by select specialty pharmacies ([6]) ([7]).
+Restricted Distribution Is Common: Manufacturers of many new specialty drugs (from oncology, multiple sclerosis, rheumatoid arthritis, hepatitis C, and orphan diseases) impose limited or exclusive specialty pharmacy networks, effectively forcing patients to obtain the drug via mail-order specialty pharmacies ([5]) ([2]).
+For instance, the monoclonal antibody Synagis (palivizumab) for RSV prevention is ”only available through a limited distribution specialty pharmacy network” ([6]), and Bristol Myers Squibb’s blockbuster lenalidomide (Revlimid) is similarly dispensed only by select specialty pharmacies ([7]) ([8]).

 This report provides a deep analysis of specialty drug distribution, including quantitative data, references to industry analyses and regulatory reports, and discussion of real-world examples.
 The following sections develop these points in detail, with tables listing notable mail-order-only specialty drugs and distribution network statistics, as well as case studies and expert commentary.